severin-lemaignan/wizme-comicrelief/comic-relief-proposal.md

-Critically, while the robot will be able to understand and record the textual transcription of the what the child tells (multi-lingual speech recognition), the robot itself will purposefully *not* speak, using instead *non-verbal* communication mechanisms (non-verbal utterances using sounds, gaze, joint attention, communicative motions, etc).
+Critically, while the robot will be able to understand and record the textual transcription of the what the child tells (multi-lingual speech recognition), the robot itself is purposefully designed *not* to speak, using instead *non-verbal* communication mechanisms (non-verbal utterances using sounds, gaze, joint attention, expressive motions, etc).
 In particular, the *soundscape* of the robot will be designed by Dave Meckin, an expert on sound design for vulnerable children.
 The purpose is to create an approachable, non-threatening, non-judgmental, *social* interaction with the child, and effectively establish